-- (a) Funding will be provided to STAGs based on need. - (b) STAGs must submit a budget for all events and initiatives for the coming year to the CSA VPF by a date determined by the VPF. - (c) Using the budgets provided, the VPF will allocate funding to each STAG. - (d) STAG Funding must be approved by the CSA Executive Council. - (e) STAG Funding may be withheld until the successful completion of a STAG's CPP event at the discretion of the VPF and VPCR. - (f) If a STAG is requesting funding for a new event or initiative, it shall submit to the VPF a letter stating its proposed plans, the cost of these new initiatives, how these initiatives will benefit CSA Members, and a proposed budget.
+- (a) Funding will be provided to STAGs based on need. - (b) STAGs must submit a budget for all events and initiatives for the coming year to the CSA VPF by a date determined by the VPF and Internal Auditor. - (c) Using the budgets provided, the VPF and Internal Auditor will allocate funding to each STAG. - (d) STAG Funding must be approved by the CSA President, Vice President Internal, and Vice President Finance. - (e) STAG Funding may be withheld until the successful completion of a STAG's CPP event and the successful completion of their audit at the discretion of the VPF and VPCR. - (f) If a STAG is requesting funding for a new event or initiative, it shall submit to the VPF a letter stating its proposed plans, the cost of these new initiatives, how these initiatives will benefit CSA Members, and a proposed budget. - (g) STAGs are required to submit all documentation related to revenues and expenses to the Internal Auditor at the end of every quarter.